Maximinodotpy/Gitdown/docs/faq.md

 Yes it does!
 Something like Animals/Cats, will create these two classes in a nested fashion and add the last one as the category.

-## Does Gitdown read tags
+## Does Gitdown read tags?

 Yes It does!
+You can supply either a list of tags or a single tag.

 ## Does Gitdown support thumbnails?